This post may contain affiliate links. Please read our privacy policy.

 What Are Summer Squash and Zucchini?

 Technically they are in the fruit family, though they are most often treated as a vegetable.
-Summer squash can be green (know as zucchini, or courgette throughout Europe), yellow (usually called summer squash or yellow zucchini), or striated.
+Summer squash can be green (known as zucchini or courgette throughout Europe), yellow (usually called summer squash or yellow zucchini), or striated.

 What Do Summer Squash and Zucchini Taste Like?